clms-uoc/VD-Pr-ctica/README.md

-# Climbing Route Explorer 🗻 :mount_fuji:
+# Climbing Route Explorer 🗻

 ## Overview
 The **Climbing Route Explorer** is an interactive web application that allows users to explore climbing routes around the world by continent and country.
 The project includes animations for smooth transitions and dynamic data visualization using charts.